maxwellsime/.NET-Payment-Gateway/README.md

 ## Running tests
 Write `dotnet test` inside the terminal.
+If you don't have some form of docker running the PaymentRepository tests will fail to create testcontainers.

 ## TODO
 - [x] Modularize testing